human-ak/WQU-Capstone/README.md

 Then we build train forecasting models (MLP & LSTM) to do the pair trading.

 We plan to implement some of the suggestions mentioned in the book (104), by building a cross-market asset universe, focusing on technology-related topics, whether for ETFs, stocks, or commodities.
+In our 1st draft submitted on 30-04-25, we used the 44 ETFs that have volume above 1 million from Yahoo Finance.

 ## Results

-The following are our results for the 1st draft submitted on 30-04-25.
+The following are our results for the 1st draft.
 We are not satisfied with these results, therefore we are trying out other forecasting models & thinking of using RL models instead of forecasting models for trading.

 **Validation**